mindspore-ai/docs/docs/federated/docs/source_en/image_classification_application.md

 For the network defining process, see the [model.py](https://gitee.com/mindspore/mindspore/blob/master/tests/st/fl/mobile/src/model.py).

-For more details, see the [MindSpore Image Classification Task](https://www.mindspore.cn/docs/programming_guide/en/master/quick_start/quick_start.html#%E5%AE%9A%E4%B9%89%E7%BD%91%E7%BB%9C).
+For more details, see the [Quick Start for Beginners](https://www.mindspore.cn/tutorials/en/master/quick_start.html#creating-a-model).

 ## Defining the Training Process